Other sites chronicling the world of puzzles.

 National Puzzlers' League

 Information about the world's oldest puzzle organization.
-Find out about The Enigma (for which I edit the cryptograms), the puzzles it contains, and our annual convention, which has become an absolute must for me every year.
+Find out about The Enigma, the puzzles it contains, and our annual convention, which has become an absolute must for me every year.

 Alumni of The Game at Stanford run entertaining puzzle hunts.
-Their annual Decathlon is a great day of solving.
+Check out their monthly puzzles too!

 Useful sites to boost your puzzling experience.